OfekCoh/telgeram-budget-bot/README.md

-- **Personalized Database**: Usigng Excel, each user has their dedicated storage space where their expenses are securely stored, ensuring no mix-up of information.
+- **Personalized Database**: Using Excel, each user has their dedicated storage space where their expenses are securely stored, ensuring no mix-up of information.

 ## Command List

 - `/start`: Start the bot and initiate interaction.
-- `addexpense`: Record a new expense.
+- `/addexpense`: Record a new expense.
 - `/recap`: Get a recap of your monthly expenses.

-## Disclaimer

-Budget Bot is a tool to assist with personal finance management.
-It does not provide financial advice.
-Please consult a financial advisor for any significant financial decisions.